markstringer-dti/markstringer-dti.github.io/dti.md

 2. Come up with a strategy for limiting the scope of what we agreed to deliver so that we had reasonable confidence that we could deliver it in time.

-3. At the same time, sooner rather than later, put together a piece of skeleton working software that did the bare bones of what the system was supposed to do.
+3. At the same time, sooner rather than later, put together a piece of skeleton working software that did the very least that the system was supposed to do.

 I was really worried.
 My rough guess was that we had probably 2-3 times as much work that we'd identified, compared to what could be delivered in the time.
 But that wasn't the worst thing.
 The worst thing was that we didn't really have any strategy for reducing that scope, or for not just carrying on collecting it and letting it get bigger and bigger.